 We handle many types of truck accident cases in Mobile, including:

-- Sideswipe: a truck driver has large blind spots and may not see a smaller vehicle to the left or right.
+- Sideswipe: A truck driver has large blind spots and may not see a smaller vehicle to the left or right.
 This can result in a sideswipe collision if the truck driver attempts to change lanes or merge into traffic without checking blind spots.

-- Rear-end collision: truck drivers often drive while drowsy, fatigued, distracted and under the influence.
+- Rear-end collision: Truck drivers often drive while drowsy, fatigued, distracted, and under the influence.
 These dangerous behaviors could lead to a truck driver rear-ending other motorists.
 In some cases, these turn into override accidents, where the truck drives up and over a smaller car.

 Our Mobile semi-truck accident attorneys are dedicated to helping crash victims hold trucking companies and their drivers accountable for causing preventable collisions.
 We can work with experts, including crash reconstruction experts, to determine the cause of your accident.
 Then, we can go up against the responsible party or parties on your behalf.